About Ahead Sheep™

 Changes to the Privacy Policy

-The Company reserves the right to update or modify this Privacy Policy at any time.
+The Company may update or modify this Privacy Policy from time to time.
 Any changes will be effective immediately upon posting the revised Privacy Policy on the Site.
-Users are encouraged to review this Privacy Policy periodically to stay informed about any updates.
+A summary of material changes will also be noted in the Change Log included with this policy.

-Your continued use of the Site and Services after any changes to this Privacy Policy constitutes your acceptance of the updated terms.
+Users are encouraged to review this Privacy Policy and the Change Log periodically to stay informed about any updates.
+Your continued use of the Site and Services after changes are posted constitutes your acceptance of the updated terms.

 If you have any questions about changes to this Privacy Policy, please contact the Company.